Noel Edmonds: EMP Pad

 David Grimes, a cancer researcher at the University of Oxford, told This Morning: "It's not just untrue, it's patronising and victim blaming, cancer is bad luck... the healthiest people in the world get cancer and it's not because they are negative".
 Prof. John Gribben, chair of medical oncology at Queen Mary University of London, said: "This is complete gibberish and undermines all the good work everyone does with evidence-based medicine and targeted approaches".
 Edzard Ernst, emeritus professor at the University of Exeter said: "The reason why most of us put 'negative energy' in inverted commas is simple: it is a pure figment of the imagination of fantasists.
 That would not be so bad except that, as we see, some VIPs seem to take this nonsense seriously.
 The result might be that some desperate patients believe them, and choose the nonsense over the best that real medicine has to offer.
 And that could hasten deaths."

 In 2016 the UK's Advertising Standards Authority said that it was "urgently looking into" a complaint made over the claims, because advertising any proven or unproven cancer treatment would violate the Cancer Act 1939 if payments had been made.
 Later the ASA said that no rules had been broken.
 The same year the Medicines and Healthcare products Regulatory Agency said that it was investigating the products available from EMP Pad "to determine whether there are any breaches of the Medical Device Regulations 2002".

 Dispute with Lloyds Bank

 A major turning point for Edmonds was the 2005 collapse of his entertainment company Unique Group – an umbrella for various production companies that owned the rights to, among other things, Mr Blobby and Telly Addicts.
 Edmonds held Lloyds Bank responsible, because it had acquired HBOS, whose Reading branch was involved in the alleged scam.
 Edmonds sought £60m in losses and damages.
 Edmonds complained to the Advertising Standards Authority about the "By Your Side" Lloyds marketing campaign, claiming it was hypocritical; the complaint was not upheld.
 In 2017, the HBOS bankers and others involved in the scam were found guilty of committing fraud and jailed.
 In 2019 it was reported that the dispute was settled, with Lloyds Bank Group agreeing a compensation deal with Edmonds, and apologising to him for the "distress" he had suffered.

+Lobstergate

+In August 2026, Noel Edmonds faced backlash for buying lobsters from a tank and putting them back into the harbour.
+The story went viral in the news, with Katie Hopkins also making a viral video about it.